Near-Optimal Entrywise Sampling of Numerically Sparse Matrices: INTRODUCTION Introduction

 A smooth analogue of sparsity for a matrix $A \in \R^{m \times n}$ can be defined as follows.
 First, for a row (or column) vector $a \in \R^n$, define its \emph{numerical sparsity} \citep{lopes2013estimating,gupta2018exploiting} to be

 This value is clearly at most the number of non-zeros in $a$, denoted $\|a\|_0$, but can be much smaller.
-Then, define the numerical sparsity of $A$, denoted $\ns(A)$, to be the maximum numerical sparsity of any of its rows and columns.
+Earlier work used variants of this quantity, referring to $\ns(a)$ as the $\ell_1/\ell_2$-sparsity of the vector \citep{hoyer2004non,hurley2009comparing}.
+We further define the numerical sparsity of a matrix $A$, denoted $\ns(A)$, to be the maximum numerical sparsity of any of its rows and columns.

 In order to take advantage of sparse matrices in various computational tasks, a natural goal is to approximate a matrix $A$ with numerical sparsity $\ns(A)$ with another matrix $\tilde{A}$ of the same dimensions, that is $k$-sparse for $k=O(\ns(A))$ (i.e., every row and column is $k$-sparse).
 The seminal work of ~\cite{achlioptas2007fast} introduced a framework for matrix sparsification via entrywise sampling for approximating the matrix $A$ in spectral-norm.
 Specifically, they compute a sparse matrix $\tilde{A}$ by sampling and rescaling a small fraction of entries from $A$ such that with high probability $\|A - \tilde{A}\|_2 \leq \epsilon\|A\|_2$ for some error parameter $\epsilon > 0$, where $\|\cdot\|_2$ denotes the spectral-norm.
 This motivates the following definition.